/ > help > api

 chattable.sendPayload(object)

 Sends custom JSON data to each connected client, usually used for triggering client-side events or features.
+Payloads are limited to 500b of data.

 chattable.sendPayload({